Not to be part of anyone else’s war: Imran

 First Lady Bushra Bibi was present on the occasion.

-The prime minister paid rich tributes to the martyrs saying they sacrificed their today for the nation's tomorrow.
+He paid rich tribute to the martyrs saying they sacrificed their today for the nation's tomorrow.

 Imran said he was just 12 years of age in 1965 and wanted to volunteer as guard like other family members when there were rumours that the enemy would drop its paratroopers in Lahore.